 Stop or cut down on anything that causes you to frequently bend your wrist or grip hard, such as using vibrating tools for work or playing an instrument.
 If you are overweight, losing some weight may help your symptoms.
 You can find out more on healthy living here

 If your carpal tunnel syndrome is part of a more general medical condition (such as arthritis) then treatment of that condition may help your carpal tunnel syndrome symptoms.

 Painkillers like paracetamol or ibuprofen may offer short-term relief from carpal tunnel pain.
-However, there's little evidence to suggest they can treat the cause of CTS so it's important not to rely on them.
+However, there's little evidence to suggest they can treat the cause of carpal tunnel syndrome so it's important not to rely on them.

-There's a small amount of evidence to suggest hand exercises, yoga and acupuncture help ease the symptoms of CTS.
+There is a small amount of evidence to suggest hand exercises, yoga and acupuncture help ease the symptoms of carpal tunnel syndrome.